lkilpela/so_long/README.md

 `so_long` is a 2D game project developed as part of the Hive Helsinki curriculum.
 The goal of this project is to create a simple game using the MLX42 library, a simple window management and graphics library.

-In the game, the player must collect all collectibles in a map and reach the exit.
+In the game, the player collects collectibles in a map and reach the exit.
 The map is a grid, and the player can only move one square at a time.
 The game counts the number of moves the player makes, encouraging the player to complete the game in as few moves as possible.

 This project was completed as a **solo project**.
 It provided an opportunity to learn about graphics programming, game logic, and working with external libraries in C.